A manufacturing town once known for its cutlery and silverware, Wallingford has moved into high-tech industries in the last 25 years.

 Wallingford may be a town of modest proportions, but is home to a massive multi-purpose venue that serves the region.

-The Oakdale Theatre started out as an open-air stage for summer stock in 1954, later becoming a concert venue played by Paul Anka, Tom Jones, The Who and The Doors.
+The Oakdale Theatre started out as an open-air stage for summer stock in 1954.
+Later it became a concert venue played by the likes of Paul Anka, Tom Jones, The Who and The Doors.

 A wooden dome was added in 1972, and then the venue went through its biggest transformation in the mid-90s at a cost of $21m.